Islam in Thailand: History

 Muslim merchant communities resided in Thailand as early as the 9th century.

 In early modern Thailand, Muslims from the Coromandel Coast served as eunuchs in the Thai palace and court.
 Thailand, as Siam, was known for religious tolerance, and there were Muslims working for the Siamese Royal Governments throughout the eras.
 This culture of tolerance in Siam and later Thailand resulted in the great diversity of Islam in Thailand.

 Malay separatism in South Thailand is mostly a war based on ethnicity, as Malays in the region have sought to separate from Thailand, although irredentist Muslim groups are involved in the conflict.

 Ethnicity and identity

 The Ban Ho Mosque of the Chin Haw.

-Thailand's Muslim population is diverse, with ethnic groups having migrated from as far as China, Pakistan, Cambodia, Bangladesh, Malaysia, and Indonesia, as well as including ethnic Thais, while about two-thirds of Muslims in Thailand are Thai Malays.
+Thailand's Muslim population is diverse, with ethnic groups having migrated from as far as China, Pakistan, Cambodia, Bangladesh, Philippines, Malaysia, and Indonesia, as well as including ethnic Thais, while about two-thirds of Muslims in Thailand are Thai Malays.